İbrahim Parlak: United States

 He learned English and opened a restaurant in Harbert, Michigan.
 However, under pressure on the Clinton Administration from Turkey to support American anti-terrorism efforts, U.S. State Department retroactively labeled the PKK a "terrorist organization" in 1997.
 The charges against him were for lying about not being affiliated with a terrorist group on his asylum application.
 Despite applying 5 years prior when the PKK was not declared a terrorist organization.
 Post 9/11, he was taken into custody by the U.S. Department of Homeland Security on July 29, 2004.
 He served 10 months in a Michigan County jail.
 Parlak subsequently won a writ of habeas corpus and was released from prison on June 3, 2005.
 The court had originally decided to deport him based on the government's case.

 On July 17, 2018, an immigration judge ruled that Parlak could retain his American residency per the United Nations Convention against Torture.
+The decision was reaffirmed in 2024.